 Ida May Fuller of Ludlow, Vermont, received the first monthly retirement check.
 The retired legal secretary received a check in the amount of $22.54 and continued to receive payments until her death at age 100.
 In 1939, survivors’ benefits and payments for spouses and children were added.

-Medicare was added in 1965 as part of President Lyndon Johnson’s “Great Society” program, and annual cost of living adjustments began in 1972.
+Medicare was added in 1965, as part of President Lyndon Johnson’s “Great Society” program, and annual cost of living adjustments began in 1972.
 In 2004, $492 billion in benefits were distributed to 47.5 million people.
-Controversial at its passage, the future of Social Security is one of our most important national debates.
+Controversial at its passage, the future of Social Security is still an issue of national debate.